azvis2021/azvis2021.github.io/index.md

 Conference registration is free to students and will be handled by IEEE VIS.
 [Register for IEEE VIS here](http://ieeevis.org/year/2021/info/registration/conference-registration)

+#### Code of Conduct

+All attendees of AZ VIS are subject to the [IEEE VIS Code of Conduct](http://ieeevis.org/year/2021/info/inclusion-and-diversity/code-of-conduct) and [IEEE Code of Conduct](https://www.ieee.org/conferences/event-terms-and-conditions.html#event-conduct-and-safety).

 ## Local Organizers